Federal prosecutors gear up for fight with Flynn over his guilt by attempting to use his former lawyers against him - KTVZ

 In his guilty plea deal, Flynn admitted to lying to FBI agents interviewing him in the White House about his late-2016 conversations with the then-Russian ambassador.
 The episode ultimately led to his departure from the Trump administration, a series of events where special counsel Robert Mueller investigated Trump for obstruction of justice, and Flynn sharing extensive information about the President and his 2016 campaign with Mueller.

-But the prosecutors, from the DC US Attorney’s Office, asked District Judge Emmet Sullivan on Sunday to give Covington permission to counter Flynn’s claims, according to a new court filing.
+But the prosecutors, from the DC US Attorney’s Office, asked Sullivan on Sunday to give Covington permission to counter Flynn’s claims, according to a new court filing.
 If allowed, the defense lawyers could even be called to testify against Flynn in future court proceedings, the prosecutors noted.

 Flynn’s recent moves to unravel his plea “put the representation of his former attorneys directly at issue,” prosecutors wrote in a filing Sunday.
 “To make certain and clear that counsel may take the necessary steps to vindicate their public reputation by addressing and defending against the defendant’s claims of ineffective assistance of counsel, and equally to vindicate the integrity of this Court’s previous proceedings, the government asks this Court to” allow Covington to discuss its representation of Flynn with the prosecutors, the court and potentially in a public hearing.

-Note: This story has been updated to reflect an indefinite delay in Flynn’s sentencing.